boltops-tools/ufo/docs/quick-start.md

     42
     $

-Congratulations 🎉 You have successfully deployed an docker web service to "serverless" Fargate.
+Congratulations 🎉 You have successfully deployed a docker web service to "serverless" Fargate.

+Note: This quick start requires a working Docker installation.
+For Docker installation instructions refer to the [Docker installation guide](https://docs.docker.com/engine/installation/).

 ## Clean up